 info

-The book “Church & State: How the Left Used the Church to Conquer America” features chapters written by numerous far right pundits and religious leaders.
+The book “Church & State: How the Left Used the Church to Conquer America” is laid next to Ken Peters’ American flag-decorated Bible ahead of his sermon on on Nov.
+29, 2020 at Patriot Church in Lenoir City, Tenn.
 The book claims, “Marxists have been infiltrating every aspect of our American way of life in an attempt to fundamentally change our great country” and frames the evangelical church as “the last beacon of hope to push back against their progressive, leftist socialist agenda.”

 ×

-The book “Church & State: How the Left Used the Church to Conquer America” features chapters written by numerous far right pundits and religious leaders.
+The book “Church & State: How the Left Used the Church to Conquer America” is laid next to Ken Peters’ American flag-decorated Bible ahead of his sermon on on Nov.
+29, 2020 at Patriot Church in Lenoir City, Tenn.
 The book claims, “Marxists have been infiltrating every aspect of our American way of life in an attempt to fundamentally change our great country” and frames the evangelical church as “the last beacon of hope to push back against their progressive, leftist socialist agenda.”

 ×